 Winters in Canada will be very cold and snowy, with a varying degree of intensity across the country, ranging from -5° C to - 50° C. In one of my previous posts, I explained how brutal winters can be at Canada.
 If you missed to read it, you can check out the post here.

-- Indoor heating: Maintain room temperature between 18° - 21° C. Have your heating system serviced well before winter begins, so that you can have uninterrupted heat in the house.
+- Indoor heating: Maintain room temperature between 18° to 21° C. Have your heating system serviced well before the winter kicks in, so that you have uninterrupted heat in the house.
 Generally condos and apartments have centralized heating system (charges included in rent in most of the cases).
-If you live in detached or semi-detached house, ensure to always maintain an optimum temperature to avoid damages to water pipes.
+If you live in a detached or semi-detached house, ensure to always maintain an optimum temperature to avoid damages to water pipes.

 - Humidifier is a must: Due to indoor heating, the air becomes very dry and can cause nasal congestion, nose bleeding and dry skin.
-So keep humidifiers always switched on.
+So have the humidifiers always switched on.
 You may use warm or cool-mist humidifier, based on your preference.
+We have been using cool mist humidifier from Homedics over the past 4 years and it has been just perfect to balance the moisture inside the home.
+Here is the link to the product.

 - Stay active: I know gloomy weather and staying active are contradicting terms.
 But trust me, this is the best way to keep the cold at bay.
 Try exercising at least 30 minutes a day, as it pumps up the blood, makes you feel warm and preps you for the day.